Tempering

 Gradually adjusting the temperature of a sensitive ingredient to prevent curdling (eggs) or seizing (chocolate).

 Tempering is the technique of gradually changing an ingredient's temperature to prevent unwanted reactions.
-The word applies to two distinct processes in the kitchen: tempering eggs (to prevent curdling when adding them to hot liquids) and tempering chocolate (to control cocoa butter crystal formation for a glossy, snappy result).
+The word applies to two distinct kitchen processes: tempering eggs (to prevent curdling when adding them to hot liquids) and tempering chocolate (to control cocoa butter crystal formation for a glossy, snappy result).

-Both techniques share the same principle — slow, controlled temperature change prevents damage that rapid change would cause.
+Both share the same core idea: slow, controlled temperature change prevents the damage that rapid change would cause.
 Mastering tempering is what separates scrambled custard from a silky crème anglaise, and dull, streaky chocolate from a professional-looking bonbon.

 Tempering eggs